A Notary Public officially certifies all acts and contracts he authorises, and offers advice to those who require a notarial document.

 The prerogative of the appointment of a notary public corresponded exclusively to the co-princes, however, following the decision of the episcopal co-prince Andreu Capella on 8 February, 1607, the General Council was granted the power to present two suitable candidates to govern the office of the Valleys of Andorra.
 The practice of alternative appointment of notaries remained in force until, with the reduction of notarial powers attributed to the parish priests, the sanctioning of a decree by the episcopal co-prince Francesc Fernández de Xàtiva, on 17 March, 1769, resulted in the increased activity of notaries.
 This is why from then on, the co-princes co-nominated a notary, between two candidates proposed in each case by the General Council.

 The 1993 Constitution provisionally upheld the previous notarial system, however the additional provision contained within title VIII of the Law of Justice, of 3 September, 1993, established the same so long as a Law did not determine the special conditions required of new notaries.
 This Law was approved on 28 November, 1996 and was widely developed and supplemented by the General Notary Regulations, dated 20 February, 1998, which regulated the General Office of Notarial Records and the Central Register of Last Wills and Testaments.
-Law 11/2017, of 25 May, on notaries public, thereby updated and unified the 1996 Act and the 1998 Regulations.
+The current notarial regulation is basically established in Law 11/2017, of May 25 and in Decree 17-6-2020, which approves the Regulation of the code of ethics, internal regulations and notary fees.

 The notary and